-NBA Trade News: Pistons’ Reggie Jackson Captures Interest of Magic
+NBA Trade News: Pistons’ Reggie Jackson Captures Interest Of Magic

 The Pistons, specifically Stan Van Gundy, are being inconsistent when it comes to trade talks involving Jackson.
 When he was linked to the Timberwolves, Van Gundy, the team’s head coach and president of basketball operations, stated that there is no trade happening.

 Now, Van Gundy is back in the news and is saying the Pistons have “struggled” since Jackson returned from knee and thumb injuries.
-In his absence, they went 11-10 but currently, they are at 27-30, just enough to hold the 8th spot in the Eastern Conference standings.
+In his absence, they went 11-10 but currently, they are at 27-30, just enough to hold the eighth spot in the Eastern Conference standings.

 Despite all the speculations, Jackson is still playing well but his numbers decreased.
 In 36 games (all starts), he is averaging 15.2 points, 2.3 rebounds, and 5.6 assists.
 Last season, he put up a better stat line as he recorded 18.8 points (career-best), 3.2 rebounds, with 6.2 assists.
 In that campaign, the 26-year-old helped his squad reach the playoffs, but they were swept in the first round by the reigning NBA champions, the Cleveland Cavaliers.